Kh4n/url-shortener-unity/README.md

 2. We need some way to generate keys

 There are many ways to accomplish the key value store.
 I will highlight a few:
-- You can use a simple persistent key-value storage application, and then apply a rendezvous hashing scheme to distribute the storage among nodes.
+- You can use a simple persistent key-value storage application, and then apply a rendezvous hashing scheme to distribute the storage among nodes
   This is important when you are dealing with a very large number of urls
 - You can go all out and use a sharding database like Apache Cassandra.
 This is way overkill, but will be quite reliable as you are using a well known software package